Best Online Bachelor of Science in Nursing

 What to Expect When Getting Your Nursing Degree Online

-During a bachelor of nursing degree, majors study community health nursing, health assessment, and evidence-based practice.
+In a BSN degree program, majors study topics including community health nursing, health assessment, and evidence-based practice.
 These courses strengthen patient care and nursing practice skills.
 In addition to core nursing classes, undergraduates complete general education requirements and clinical practicums to prepare for nursing licensure.
-Exact curricula vary, but a few common courses are explained below.
+Curricula vary, but a few common courses are explained below.

 BS in Nursing Online Curriculum